Taylor Walls Player Props: Rays vs. Phillies

-Taylor Walls -- with a slugging percentage of .235 in his past 10 games (including zero homers) -- will be in action for the Tampa Bay Rays versus the Philadelphia Phillies, with Taijuan Walker on the mound, on July 5 at 6:40 PM ET.
+Taylor Walls -- with a slugging percentage of .242 in his past 10 games (including zero home runs) -- will be in action for the Tampa Bay Rays against the Philadelphia Phillies, with Cristopher Sanchez on the hill, on July 6 at 6:40 PM ET.

-He had a hitless showing in his last game (0-for-2) against the Mariners.
+In his previous game he had a hitless performance (0-for-2) against the Phillies.

 Taylor Walls Game Info & Props vs. the Phillies